 Skills you need: The best textile designers have the most in-depth knowledge about fabrics and the textile making process.
 They have to be creative and have great hand-eye coordination.

 Once the patternmakers do their job, these workers come in to cut the fabrics according to the garment’s blueprint.
 They take multiple layers of fabric, mark them according to the pattern, and then cut.
 Cutters may use an electric knife or a very sophisticated cutting machine.
-Regardless of what they use, the cuts have to be precise - one mistake can cost a production manager a lot of money.
+Regardless of what they use, the cuts have to be precise because one mistake can cost a production manager a lot of money.

 Skills you need: Aside from having basic math and computer skills, cutters need to have excellent hand-eye coordination and extreme attention to detail.

 Sewing Machine Operators

 These fashion production workers are responsible for putting fashion garments together using sewing machines.
 That also includes adding in any hooks, buttons, zippers, and other accessories laid out by the pattern maker.
 They are trained in all aspects of the sewing process because they often rotate to different teams.
 When the garments are sewn together, they will remove any loose threads or lint as well as check the garment for any defects.

 Skills you need: The ability to produce quality work quickly is a great to skill to have, as you may be paid based on how many garments you produce.
 Great hand-eye coordination and working well with others can help you be successful in this job.

 Pressers add the finishing touches to garments before they’re shipped out of the warehouse.
 Using traditional irons or pressing machines, they steam wrinkles out of garments, make sure they have the right shape, and get them ready to be shipped.
 That can be hanging, folding or packing up the items they’re working with.